Jamf MDM Deployment

 Criteria:

-Extension Attribute "MCP Endpoint Shield Version" is "Not Installed"
+Extension Attribute "Akto Endpoint Shield Version" is "Not Installed"

 Operating System Version greater than or equal to 10.13.x